 - Technological innovation in the energy sector and its impact on the performance and cost structure of low-carbon energy sources

-- Global and regional markets for energy commodities (oil, gas, coal) and new energy technologies (solar, storage, CCS, nuclear)
+- Global and regional markets for energy commodities (oil, gas, coal) and emerging markets for new energy technologies (solar, storage, DR, advanced nuclear)

-- Political, economic, and social dimensions of the changing Arctic
+- Economic and strategic dimensions of the changing Arctic